InventorsDev/Data_Hackathon_2023/README.md

 # Data_Hackathon_2023
-Compete in this hackathon to win, practice, learn and build your Data Science portfolio.
+Compete in this hackathon to win, practice, learn, and build your Data Science portfolio.
 These hackathons enable you to compete with leading data scientists and machine learning experts in the world.

 ## Task 🎯
 Sentiment analysis remains one of the key problems that has seen extensive application of natural language processing.